Comprehensive water pollution monitoring

 The water pilot aims to improve the health of Berlin’s small lakes by facilitating access to knowledge about their status.
 To this end, we are developing indices based on water quality, mainly shaped by urban catchment areas, and water availability, largely dependent on soil sealing and drainage systems.

-We intent to overcome the current data gaps by combining information from different sources such as measurements via water samples, IoT sensors, Earth Observation or citizen science programs.
+We intend to overcome the current data gaps by combining information from different sources such as measurements via water samples, IoT sensors, Earth Observation and citizen science programs.
 For that, we are developing AI-based approaches for data validation and mash-up ensuring compliance with the FAIR principles.
 This will allow the transfer of knowledge from some regularly sampled lakes to other water bodies.

 Why does the Internet of Things (IoT) play an important role in the implementation of the Green Deal Data Space?
 An article by Cédric Crettaz and Anna Brékine from IoT Lab.

 We share all our news & events in our newsletter